ZacharyChim/atzack/content/posts/2019-03-16--w3schools-responsive-nav/index.md

 }
 ```

-There are two key points here: one is the `.topnav .icon`, which is set to be hidden with `display: none;`; the other is the media query, which we are going to take a closer look.
+There are two key points here: one is the `.topnav .icon`, which is set to be hidden with `display: none;`; the other is the **media query**, which we are going to take a closer look.

-The first group of settings in the media query hides all navigation items except for the first one (the home page).
-The second group is to display the navigation icon and set it to the right side of the navigation.
+The first group of settings in the media query hides all navigation items except for the first one (the Home link).
+The second group displays the navigation icon and set it to the right side of the navigation.

-The next three groups are all for the `responsive` class, which is to fixate the icon to the right, and then to display all the links in the navigation and let them take up the entire row.
+The next three groups are all for the `responsive` class, which is to fixate the icon to the right, and then to display all the links in the navigation and let them take up a whole row.

+### The JavaScript of the Responsive Navigation

 Finally, the JavaScript: